Hi All,

 By an

-, which can map arbitrary objects.The objects must still implement the
+AdapterFactory, which can map arbitrary objects.The objects must still implement the

-call to a central adapter manager).This method allows hooks into the
+Adaptableinterface and must extendSlingAdaptable(which passes theadaptTocall to a central adapter manager).This method allows hooks into the

-mechanism for existing classes, such asResource
+adaptTomechanism for existing classes, such asResource.A combination of both.

 For the first case, the Java™ docs can state what

-implementations from the OSGi service runtime and look at their “adaptables” (sources and targets) configurations, but not to map them to each other.
+adaptTo-targetsare possible.
+However, for specific subclasses such as the JCR-based Resource, this statement is often not possible.
+In the latter case, implementations ofAdapterFactoryare typically part of the private classes of a bundle and thus not exposed in a client API, nor listed in Java™ docs.
+Theoretically, it is possible to access allAdapterFactoryimplementations from the OSGi service runtime and look at their “adaptables” (sources and targets) configurations, but not to map them to each other.
 In the end, it depends on the internal logic, which must be documented.
 Hence this reference.

 In general if you will try to adapt to a class that for which adapter is not supported you will get a null as a result.